Quick Links Menu.

 Class Notes:

 President Ronald Reagan upon taking office in January 1981 advocated a strengthened defense policy against the Soviet Union, and his Secretary of the Navy, John F. Lehman, Jr., responded with a plan for a 600-ship navy.
 By December 1982 Lehman had obtained congressional approval to build more than 100 additional ships, which when added to the 479 afloat would come close to the 600-ship goal.
 Included in the plan was a replacement program for auxiliaries and mobile logistic support ships that contained long-term provisions to build a new class of oilers and a new AOE.
 Funding for the first of the new oilers was authorized in the FY 1982 budget and construction of three more of the class was included in the remainder of Lehman's five-year program.
-The contract for T-AO 187 was awarded on 12 November 1982, and Top Level Requirements for the fleet oiler, T-AO 187 type were promulgated on 9 August 1983, to be applicable to the T-AO in the FY 1982 and later programs.
+The contract for T-AO 187 was awarded on 12 November 1982, and Top Level Requirements for the fleet oiler, T-AO 187 type, were promulgated on 9 August 1983, to be applicable to the T-AO in the FY 1982 and later programs.
 Sixteen HENRY J KAISER (T-AO 187) class ships were procured between FY 1982 and FY 1989 (excluding two not completed) and entered service between 1986 and 1996.
 They had an expected service life of 35 years, which the first ship in the class reached in 2021.
+Because of contracting complexities the Avondale ships were not built in hull number order, they are listed instead in order of construction.

 The design of the AO 187 class evolved out of a Pacific Fleet review of the CIMARRON (AO 177) class conducted in 1975.
 It revealed a need for a fleet oiler whose primary mission would be to provide one-stop replenishment to small surface combatants and amphibious units.
 It would also bring replacement fuel to the AOEs and AORs that supported carrier battle groups, and it could refuel these battle groups directly although this was considered a secondary mission.
 Although having the capacity to provide replenishment of small quantities of ammunition and provisions, it would have fewer delivery stations and a crew smaller than an AOR.
 In April 1979 CNO reviewed the features desired for new construction oilers and directed that all follow-on oilers to the AO 177 class be designed and constructed to commercial standards and manned by civilians.
 The 1983 Top Level Requirements for the class stated that the objective of the T-AO program was to acquire a class of fleet oilers, constructed to commercial standards, which would provide at low cost an operational platform to replenish carrier battle groups and other surface forces operating independently of carrier battle groups.
 The ship was to transport POL received from shore depots or suitably-equipped tankers to AOEs, AORs and AOs, delivering and consolidating while underway at speeds between 10 and 15 knots (speeds higher than 16 knots were expected to be used only in wartime with most peacetime operations being at 12-14 knots).
 Basic characteristics were a sustained speed of 20 knots (80% full power, clean bottom, calm sea), an endurance at that speed of 6,000 nm, a maximum draft of 35 feet with a freeboard from the load waterline to the UNREP deck of not less than 25 feet (changed on 28 August 1987 to a maximum draft of 36 feet with a freeboard of not less than 24 feet), a liquid cargo of 180,000 barrels, dry cargo of 430 tons of non-refrigerated, palletized, drummed liquids and bottled gases, and a minimum of seven 20-foot refrigerated containers.
 The ship was to have a replenishment-at-sea (CONREP, or connected replenishment) capability for liquid cargo equivalent to that of the AO 177 class oiler and was to have five Standard Tensioned Replenishment Alongside Method (STREAM) stations (3 to port and 2 to starboard) for fuel and two for dry cargo.
 The CONREP equipment was basically to be that used in AO 177.
 The ship was also to have a VERTREP (helicopter transfer) capability for dry cargo.
 Main propulsion was to be from two medium-speed diesel engines with geared reduction drive to twin shafts equipped with controllable-pitch propellers, arranged for split-plant operation.
 The ship was not to be designed for operation in ice fields without icebreaker support but was to be ice-strengthened.
 The ship was designed from the outset for operation by a civilian MSC crew according to MSC procedures with a small Navy detachment to handle communications and, when fitted, the Close-In Weapons System (CIWS).